THE FUTURE

 Most entrepreneurs, investors, CEOs and politicians have a short, self-determined 3-5 year strategic horizon.
 Few look beyond this.
 Adapting or changing the way we do things for later years can only really happen in 3 ways.

-Entrepreneurial minds are invited to unleash their creativity and propose new or existing innovative ideas, processes, or packaging formats that align with future megatrends and that might also contribute to the UN’s Sustainable Development Goals.
+Entrepreneurial minds are invited to unleash their creativity and propose their innovative ideas, processes or packaging formats that align with future megatrends, our five focused transition themes below and that might also contribute to the UN’s Sustainable Development Goals.

 The food industry is counting on your insights and imagination to ensure that they stay ahead of the game and meet people’s needs - the needs of the future.